boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Reviewing and discarding local changes ......................................

-Before you transfer a layer local changes to a repository, you may want to review it.
+Before you transfer the layer's local changes to a repository, you may want to review it.
 You can do so by right-clicking the edited layer in the :guilabel:`Layers panel` and selecting :menuselection:`GeoGig --> Show local changes` from the context menu.
-A :guilabel:`Comparison View` dialog will open, where you can see all the changes that have been made in that layer since the last commit (see :ref:`view_changes_commit` for a in detail description of a similar dialog).
+A :guilabel:`Comparison View` dialog will open, where you can see all the changes that have been made in that layer since the last commit (see :ref:`view_changes_commit` for an in detail description of a similar dialog).

-If you are unhappy with the local changes you made, you can manually edit to fix some problems before you commit them to the repository or you can simply discard all the layer local changes.
+If you are unhappy with the local changes you made, you can manually edit to fix some problems before you commit them to the repository or you can just discard all the layer local changes.
 To discard all the local changes, right-click the edited layer in the :guilabel:`Layers panel` and selecting :menuselection:`GeoGig --> Revert local changes` from the context menu.